Galatasaray S.K. (football): History

-The Turkish Football Federation began organizing the Turkish Cup (today it is organized with the name Ziraat Turkish Cup) in the 1962–63 season for Turkish clubs to qualify for the UEFA competitions.
+The Turkish Football Federation began organizing the Turkish Cup in the 1962–63 season for Turkish clubs to qualify for the UEFA competitions.
 This is the only national cup competition in Turkey.
 Galatasaray joined all seasons and won 16 trophies since then.

-Probably the greatest record that the club holds is winning national championships in 15 different sport branches in the 1986–87 season.
-Another achievement in this period was reaching the semi-final of the European Cup in the 1988–89 season, making Galatasaray the first and only Turkish team to have played a semi-final in this competition.
+Historically, one of the clubs biggest achievements came in the 1986–1987 season where they won national championships in 15 different sport branches.
+Another achievement in this period was reaching the semi-final of the Champions League in the 1988–89 season making Galatasaray the first and only Turkish team to have played a semi-final in this competition.

-Galatasaray's most successful era came in the late 1990s, when the club become the first and only Turkish football club to win a major UEFA competition.
+Galatasaray's most successful era came in the late 1990s, when the club become the first and only Turkish football club to win a major UEFA competition with 1999–2000 UEFA Cup.
 They were aided in this by one of Turkey's best generation of homegrown footballers who went on to finish third in the 2002 FIFA World Cup, after having played in the quarter-finals of UEFA Euro 2000.
-Besides the talented players, visiting teams also disliked traveling into Ali Sami Yen Stadium, literally dubbed "Hell" by Galatasaray supporters due to the intimidating atmosphere provided by the fans including chants and riots in the crowds.
+Besides the talented local players, the home stadium of Ali Sami Yen Stadium created a huge advantage, as it was literally dubbed "Hell" by media and the visitors due to the intimidating atmosphere provided by the fans including chants and riots in the crowds.